MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 | <a href="https://docs.microsoft.com/en-us/dynamics365-release-plan/2020wave2/finance-operations/dynamics365-guides/extend-analytics-capabilities-guides-insights" target="_blank">Extend analytics capabilities with new time-tracking entities</a> | Yes |

 > [!IMPORTANT]
-> If you're an integrator and you have used custom security roles in your implmentations, you'll need to edit those sercurity roles.
+> If you're an integrator and you have used custom security roles in your implementations, you'll need to edit those security roles.
 See [information about version 500.3.1.x for integrators](https://community.dynamics.com/365/guides/f/dynamics-365-guides-forum/413710/information-about-guides-version-500-3-1-x-update-for-integrators).

 ## December 8, 2020